dune-gdt/dune-gdt/source/tutorial-05__data_functions_and_interpolation.md

 Subsampling may thus be a means to obtain pretty pictures, but it can also be misleading.

-### 2.2: visualizing functions in other dimensions
+### visualizing functions in other dimensions

-Functions mapping from and to other dimensions can still be written to disk to be viewed with external viewers such as `paraview`.
+Functions mapping from and to other dimensions can still be written to disk to be viewed with external viewers such as [Paraview](https://www.paraview.org/).
 Therefore, they need to be wrapped as a `GridFunction`, as explained in the next section.

-## 3: The `GridFunction`
+## The `GridFunction`

 No matter the type of data function, we want to be able to use all of these in a discretization scheme without changing the discretization code (e.g., we should be able to pass them all to one of the `discretize_...` functions in `discretize_elliptic_cg.py`).
-As explained in *tutorial on continuous Finite Elements for the stationary heat equation*, these functions thus need to be localizable w.r.t. a grid.
+As explained in [the tutorial on continuous Finite Elements for the stationary heat equation](tutorial-10__cg_stationary_heat_equation_dirichlet.md), these functions thus need to be localizable w.r.t. a grid.
 While the discrete function $v_h$ is already associated with a grid (namely the `grid` used to create `V_h`), the analytical functions $f$, $g$ and $h$ are not, which poses some problems when writing generic discretization schemes.

-Exactly for this purpose, `dune.xt.functions` contains a `GridFunction`, which is a quite powerful means to wrap all kinds of things into a function assocaited with a grid.
+Exactly for this purpose, `dune.xt.functions` contains a `GridFunction`, which is a quite powerful means to wrap all kinds of things into a function associated with a grid.

 For instance, we can wrap any existing function.